 Welcome to Seoul

-Gyung-bok Gung [goong].
-The three-door gate, known as Gwang-hwa-mun is also known as the Gate to Enlightenment.
+The three-door gate, known as Gwangwahmun [gwang-hwa-moon] is also known as the Gate to Enlightenment.
 Enlightenment in the Buddhist tradition is a state of spiritual perfection.

 "Hangeul" [hahn-geul].
-Hangeul replaced the elitist Chinese script with an alphabetic script that was much easier to learn than learning to write text in Chinese script.
+Hangeul replaced the elitist Chinese script with an alphabetic script that was much easier to learn to read and write than Chinese script.

 Our Sun passes through our view of the Constellation Ophiuchus each December.
 Although this constellation is very large, our Sun's path through the heavens obscured our view for 3,000 years, which was the reason that Ophiuchus was not included in the 12 Zodiac signs of the ancient Babylonians, a fine example of the fluidity of the seemingly immutable universe (Image by NASA).

 The Horse Head Nebula is in the constellation Orion; the horse's head is a dark dust cloud when viewed in visible light.
 In infrared light, we can see through the dark dust.
 What we see with our human eyes is only a small part of what exists (NASA).

 Globular Star Cluster M13:

 Globular clusters tend to be round with the highest concentration of stars in the center and declining numbers away from the center.
 M3, discovered in 1764, is one of the largest and brightest of clusters in the heavens.

 "Hoag's Object" is known as a "ring galaxy", the name of which describes this unusual galaxy's form.
 Hoag's Object is about 600 million light-years from Earth and contains about eight billion stars.
 The visible ring is composed of massive, hot, blue stars, while the yellow inner core houses older stars.